learning-zone/javascript-basics/README.md

 #### Q. ***How do you get enumerable key and value pairs?***

-The `Object.entries()` method is used to return an array of a given object's own enumerable string-keyed property [key, value] pairs, in the same order as that provided by a `for...in` loop.
-Let's see the functionality of object.entries() method in an example,
+The `Object.entries()` method is used to return an array of a given object own enumerable string-keyed property [key, value] pairs, in the same order as that provided by a `for...in` loop.
+Let us see the functionality of object.entries() method in an example,
 ```javascript
 const object = {
   a: 'Good morning',